wurli/tidyverse-dev-bot/news-files-annotated/rstudioapi.md

 !begin-bullets-7!

+-   !begin-bullet!
--   Added functions for installing + using build tools:
+    Added functions for installing + using build tools:
     `buildToolsCheck()`, `buildToolsInstall()`, `buildToolsExec()`

+    !end-bullet!
+-   !begin-bullet!
--   Added functions for installing + using themes: `addTheme()`, `applyTheme()`, `convertTheme()`, `getThemes()`, `getThemeInfo()`.
+    Added functions for installing + using themes: `addTheme()`, `applyTheme()`, `convertTheme()`, `getThemes()`, `getThemeInfo()`.

+    !end-bullet!
+-   !begin-bullet!
--   Added `previewSql()`, for previewing output from executing a SQL query.
+    Added `previewSql()`, for previewing output from executing a SQL query.

+    !end-bullet!
+-   !begin-bullet!
--   Added `askForSecret()`, for prompting the user to enter a password or otherwise privileged information.
+    Added `askForSecret()`, for prompting the user to enter a password or otherwise privileged information.

+    !end-bullet!
+-   !begin-bullet!
--   Fixed an issue where `getActiveProject()` failed for non-ASCII paths. (#86)
+    Fixed an issue where `getActiveProject()` failed for non-ASCII paths. (#86)

+    !end-bullet!

 !end-bullets-7!